 3. Size and Clearance

-Most rails are a standard width and will fit most any toilet out there: round or elongated bowls.
+Most rails are a standard width and will fit almost any toilet out there: round or elongated bowls.
 If you have an abnormally wide or heavy-duty one or you are installing this in a facility, check the width first.

 Also, ensure you have room for the arms and legs to extend to the floor.
 If not, you’ll need a more compact safety toilet rail option.